More than half of Americans have no retirement savings at all, and those who do often fall short of savings targets by age and income.

 Most retirees don’t have pension plans and Social Security income isn’t enough to maintain a pre-retirement standard of living.
 So, for most retirees, the primary source of income comes from retirement accounts such as 401(k)s and Individual Retirement Accounts (IRAs).

-There are two types of IRAs: Simple IRAs and Traditional IRAs.
-Both tax-deferred retirement plans.
-You contribute pre-tax money, allowing for tax-deferred growth, then pay taxes years later when you withdraw.
-Ideally at a lower tax rate than you are currently paying.
+There are 2 types of IRAs: simple IRAs and traditional IRAs.
+Both are tax-deferred retirement plans.
+You contribute pre-tax money, allowing for tax-deferred growth, then pay taxes years later when you withdraw, ideally at a lower tax rate than you are currently paying.
 Like a 401(k), there are annual contribution limits to IRA accounts.

 Simple IRAs are an employer-provided retirement account designed for employees without a traditional 401(k).
-Both employers and employees can both make contributions to Simple IRA accounts and in 2020, Simple IRA contributions increased to $13,500 annually ($16,500 if you are over 50).
+Both employers and employees can both make contributions to simple IRA accounts.
+In 2020, simple IRA contributions increased to $13,500 annually ($16,500 if you are over 50).

 3. Pension Plans

 A pension is a defined-benefit plan.
 A defined-benefit plan is a retirement plan funded by your employer, though in some cases employees may be required to contribute to the plan as well.

 Typically, a pension amount is determined by factors such as salary, length of service, and years of enrollment.
 Pension plans guarantee retirees a certain income each month regardless of how their investments performed.

 Pension plans are becoming a less common source of retirement income.
 As of 2019, only about 30% of today’s retirees receive income from a pension plan.
 The reason is simple: most employers don’t offer pension plans anymore.
 Annual pension benefits range from about $9,000 per year for a private pension to about $22,000 per year for federal government pensions.